rownwe/automation-best-practices-java/README.md

 We will focus on a holistic approach of risk mitigation by doing:

-- functional web testing,
+- Functional web testing
-- accessibility testing,
+- Accessibility testing
-- and many other things in between 😁
+- Many other things in between

 TO DO!! [👉 &nbsp; **Register for workshop**](https://info.saucelabs.com/testing-for-good-workshop-java-113021.html)